marcbadger/CarND-Vehicle-Detection/README.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images (including which color space was chosen, which HOG parameters (orientations, pixels_per_cell, cells_per_block) and why.

-The code for this step is contained in lines # through # of the file `XXX.py`.
+The code for this step is contained in lines XXX through XXX of the file `extract_features.py`.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 See below for an example of one of each of the `vehicle` and `non-vehicle` classes.